 - Carry: up to 10kg per person.

-- Terrain: steep, challenging and occasionally exposed terrain with daily altitude gains of up to 1,000m and at heights reaching 3,500m.
+- Terrain: steep, challenging and occasionally exposed terrain with daily ascents and descents of up to 2000 m and at heights reaching 3,500m.

-- Climate: hot and humid conditions up to 35C, far colder at altitude.
+- Climate: hot and humid conditions up to 35ºC during the day, far colder at altitude.

 - Age: 21+